nguyenhphilip/pn-blog/content/poems/while-the-world-sleeps.md

 * a single thread
 * {{< poem-space >}}
 * of auburn.
-* It’s been four weeks since
+* It’s been months since
 * I last found you
 * rising
 * {{< poem-space >}}